 Neurotrophic activity of human adipose stem cells isolated from deep and superficial layers of abdominal fat

 New approaches to the clinical treatment of traumatic nerve injuries may one day utilize stem cells to enhance nerve regeneration.
-Adipose-derived stem cells (ASC) are found in abundant quantities and can be harvested by minimally invasive procedures that should facilitate their use in such regenerative applications.
-We have analyzed the properties of human ASC isolated from the deep and superficial layers of abdominal fat tissue obtained during abdominoplasty procedures.
-Cells from the superficial layer proliferate significantly faster than those from the deep layer.
-In both the deep and superficial layers, ASC express the pluripotent stem cell markers oct4 and nanog and also the stro-1 cell surface antigen.
-Superficial layer ASC induce the significantly enhanced outgrowth of neurite-like processes from neuronal cell lines when compared with that of deep layer cells.
-However, analysis by reverse transcription with the polymerase chain reaction and by enzyme-linked immunosorbent assay has revealed that ASC isolated from both layers express similar levels of the following neurotrophic factors: nerve growth factor, brain-derived neurotrophic factor and glial-derived neurotrophic factor.
-Thus, human ASC show promising potential for the treatment of traumatic nerve injuries.
-In particular, superficial layer ASC warrant further analysis of their neurotrophic molecules.
+Adipose derived stem cells (ASC) are found in abundant quantities and can be harvested by minimally invasive procedures which should facilitate their use in such regenerative applications.
+In this study, we have analyzed the properties of human ASC isolated from the deep and superficial layers of abdominal fat tissue obtained during abdominoplasty procedures.
+Cells from the superficial layer proliferated significantly faster than those from the deep layer.
+Both in the deep and superficial layers, ASC expressed the pluripotent stem cell markers oct4 and nanog and also the stro-1 cell surface antigen.
+Superficial layer ASC induced significantly enhanced neurite outgrowth from NG108-15 motor neuron like cells when compared with the deep layer cells.
+However, RT-PCR analysis showed that ASC isolated from both layers expressed similar levels of the neurotrophic factors NGF, BDNF, GDNF and NT-3.
+These results indicate that human ASC have promising potential for the treatment of traumatic nerve injuries and that superficial layer ASC might represent the more optimal cell type for such applications.